irrdnet/irrd/docs/users/queries.rst

   return up to 10-20 MB of text.
 Ensure that your client will not time out in this period.
 * ``!gAS<asn>`` finds all IPv4 routes for an origin AS.
-Only distinct prefixes of the routes are returned, seperated by spaces.
+Only distinct prefixes of the routes are returned, separated by spaces.
 * ``!6AS<asn>`` finds all IPv6 routes for an origin AS.
-Only distinct prefixes of the routes are returned, seperated by spaces.
+Only distinct prefixes of the routes are returned, separated by spaces.
 * ``!i<set-name>`` returns all members of an `as-set` or a `route-set`.
 If ``,1`` is appended, the search is performed recursively.
 Returns all members (and possibly names of other sets, if the search was not recursive),